jtdaugherty/vty/PLATFORM-HOWTO.md

 consistent with existing packages (e.g., `UnixSettings`).**

-If the package provides a settings type, we recommend providing a function `mkVtyWithSettings` specialized to that settings type:
+If the package provides a settings type, we recommend providing a `mkVty` alternative called `mkVtyWithSettings` specialized to that settings type:

 ```haskell
 mkVtyWithSettings :: VtyUserConfig -> UnixSettings -> IO Vty